 If you are interested in reading the Buzzard, it may be found in the libraries of McGill University, University of Kansas, University of Michigan, and University of Oxford (I never joke about libraries that maintain collections of obscure publications).

-For other condor-related humor, click on the Humor tag that is accessible somewhere on this screen (it depends on your device).
+For other condor-related humor, click the HUMOR button somewhere on this screen (the location depends on your device).
 To learn more about the Cooper Ornithological Club and the Condor, see these posts: Cover art from Cooper Ornithological Club/Society publications and More on art from Cooper Ornithological Club publications.